 The biggest change is a new curriculum for schools and funded non-maintained settings in Wales from September 2022.
-It will affect all schools other than independent schools.
-The curriculum has been made in Wales but shaped by the best ideas from around the world.
+It will affect all schools except independent schools.
+The curriculum has been made in Wales but shaped from the best ideas and experts from around the world.

 There will also be changes to improve how we assess children and young people in education, support children with additional learning needs and teacher and practitioner training and accountability.
 These improvements will complement the new curriculum.

 The new curriculum will be taught in all schools and funded non-maintained settings up to Year 7 from September 2022.
 It will then roll out year by year until it includes Year 11 by 2026.

 What will happen?

 Schools will first see the final version of the curriculum in 2020, giving them time to prepare.
 School leaders and teachers will receive support and training to prepare them between now and 2022.

 New pupil assessment arrangements will be introduced alongside the new curriculum.
 These will help learners and parents understand how they are performing and what they need to do next.

 The four purposes of the curriculum are the shared vision and aspiration for every child and young person.
 They guide and direct everything we do at Cadoxton Primary School.
 In supporting the development of the four purposes, we set high expectations for all – to raise standards, tackle the attainment gap, and ensures our curriculum supports lifelong learning.